Hakroddun/LoansAggregator/README.md

 *Motivation for use of language, plugins and 3rd party libraries*
 I used java because it is widely known and I have experience in coding it.
-The libraries and plugins I used is mainly for unit testing to help in making changing the code easier.
+The libraries and plugins I used is mainly for unit testing to help make changing the code easier.

 *Getting started*
 Open the CreateValidationCSV.java.